hashicorp/packer/website/source/docs/post-processors/vagrant-cloud.html.markdown

 Type: `vagrant-cloud`

-The Vagrant Cloud post-processor recieves a Vagrant box from the `vagrant` post-processor and pushes it to Vagrant Cloud.
+The Vagrant Cloud post-processor receives a Vagrant box from the `vagrant` post-processor and pushes it to Vagrant Cloud.
 [Vagrant Cloud](https://vagrantcloud.com) hosts and serves boxes to Vagrant, allowing you to version and distribute boxes to an organization in a simple way.